Asia stocks supported by global growth optimism, dollar strong

 “The two-year yield appears to have risen too high now, as the Fed is only likely to hike rates twice at most next year considering current trends in U.S. wages and prices,” said Makoto Noji, senior strategist at SMBC Nikko Securities.

-The dollar was also boosted as the euro has been weakened by political risks arising from German Chancellor Angela Merkel’s failure to form a three-way coalition government, thrusting Europe’s biggest economy into a political crisis.
+The dollar was also lifted as the euro has been weakened by political risks arising from German Chancellor Angela Merkel’s failure to form a three-way coalition government, thrusting Europe’s biggest economy into a political crisis.

 Merkel, whose conservatives were weakened after they won an election in September with a reduced number of seats, said she would inform the German president that she could not form a coalition, after the pro-business Free Democrats withdrew from negotiations.

-U.S. crude futures CLc1 was 0.15 percent lower at $56.34, extending losses from overnight when wariness towards next week’s OPEC meeting and a bounce by the dollar hurt broader commodities.
-[O/R]
+Brent crude futures were at $62.25 per barrel, 4 cents above their last close.
+U.S. crude was 2 cents higher at $56.43 per barrel.

+Spot gold crawled up 0.2 percent to $1,279.43 per ounce after sliding more than 1 percent overnight on the dollar’s bounce.

-Reporting by Shinichi Saoshiro; Editing by Shri Navaratnam
+Reporting by Shinichi Saoshiro; Editing by Shri Navaratnam and Kim Coghill